codewithpandey/Algebra-In-Python/README.md

 2. If there are two same variables with different co-efficients and with different powers, the powers must be added and the co-efficients must be multiplied arithmetically.

 3. If there are two different variables with same or different powers or, same or different co-efficients, the co-efficients will be multiplied but the varibales itself with there exponents shall be concatinated.
 E.g. 2a^2 * 3b^3 will result into 6a^2b^3.

+Let's work on Division:

+   For division we have many ways to approach.
+For instance, we can multiply the denominator with the numerator by chnaging it's power from positive to negative or vice versa is also possible.
+Let's see what are the problems we have to solve.

+1. If both the numerator and the denominator (without power) are same, then we can just eqaute the expression to be absolute unity.

+2. If both the numerator and the denominator (with power) are same, we can just negate there power between each other and, print the rest.
+We can also perform an algebraic multiplication just by swapping the sign of the power of any one.

+3. If the numberator and denominator is different (with or without powers) then no worries, we can print it as it is.
+Or we can also print numerator multiplied by the inverse power of the denominator.